Climate Action Planning in Santa Rosa

 The City also manages the Santa Rosa Free Ride program, an incentive program to reduce single occupant vehicle trips.
 Businesses in Santa Rosa can register their company and sign-up employees who want to participate.
 Registered employees can receive incentives by carpooling, walking, riding a bike, or taking the bus to work.

-Sonoma Clean Power (SCP) has several programs to reduce GHGs from transportation, including the annual Drive EverGreen program that helps SCP customers save thousands of dollars on the purchase or lease of an electric vehicle.
-SCP also provides qualified customers with free electric vehicle charging equipment for their home.
+Sonoma Clean Power (SCP) has several programs to reduce GHGs from transportation, as well as provides qualified customers with free electric vehicle charging equipment for their home.

 The Santa Rosa Water Department has several programs for residents and business owners to receive rebates for water efficiency upgrades.
 These include high-efficiency lawn irrigation or turf replacement with drought tolerant landscapes.
 Rebates are available for new appliances like high efficiency clothes washers, recirculating hot water pumps or rainwater harvesting systems.